Baykar Bayraktar TB2: Turkish use in Syria

+On 22 October 2021, Turkey struck the Syrian town of Ayn al-Arab using Bayraktar TB2s, destroying several vehicles and killing a passenger of a car, a suspected member of a Kurdish rebel group.

+In 2022, Turkish drone strikes, including Bayraktar drones, killed 50 SDF fighters and 10 civilians.

 Libya

 In June 2019, international news media reported that Libya's UN-recognized Government of National Accord (GNA) used Bayraktar TB2s to strike an airbase held by General Haftar's Libyan National Army (LNA).
-Despite the UN embargo on Libya's ongoing civil war, it is suspected that at least 3 Bayraktar TB2 UCAV were being used over Tripoli by the GNA government forces.
-On 6 June 2019, two GNA TB2 drones are destroyed along an operation room by LNA attacks on Mitiga Airport.
-Video evidence showed at least one TB2 flying over Tripoli about to land at Mitiga's Military section, under control of GNA-allied forces.
+Despite the UN embargo on Libya's ongoing civil war, it is suspected that at least 3 Bayraktar TB2s were being used over Tripoli by the government forces.
+Video evidence, as early as 11 June 2019, showed at least one TB2 flying over Tripoli about to land at Mitiga International Airport's military section, under control of GNA-allied forces.
+Turkish supplied TB-2s were successful against Pantsir air defense systems in Libya and destroyed 9 units.